FernGuardado/Zenmap-installer/README.md

 # zen-installer
 A script that installs zenmap

-NOTE: I DO NOT OWN ZENMAP/NMAP, ALL CREDIT GOES TO GORDON "FYODOR" LYON, THE CREATOR OF THIS TOOL.
-MAKE SURE YOU CHECK OUT https://nmap.org/ FOR MORE INFO.
+NOTE: I DO NOT OWN ZENMAP/NMAP, ALL CREDIT GOES TO GORDON "FYODOR" LYON, MAKE SURE YOU CHECK OUT https://nmap.org/ FOR MORE INFO.

 A script that installs nmaps GUI version, Zenmap.